Kayaba-Attribution/smart-portfolio-v2/README.md

 1. When the app loads, it checks if stored usernames have valid passkeys on the device
 2. If passkeys are missing, it automatically cleans up localStorage to prevent authentication issues
 3. The login screen allows switching between registration and login modes
+4. The username is displayed in the header, fetched from the database using the wallet address
-4. The app properly handles cases where passkeys might be deleted from the device
+5. The app properly handles cases where passkeys might be deleted from the device

 ## Points System